-I have a bill to encourage the use of the Tax Code to help the uninpolicy.
+I have a bill to encourage the use of the Tax Code to help the uninsured people buy health care.

 Again, it is not refundable, so if you do not pay income tax you do not get any help in that area.
 That is something that needs to be addressed to make sure you are helping people that need the help the most.
 Help for education, help in the areas of investments by families and State investment programs are all good ideas.